sampsyo/home/_drafts/apply.md

 <img class="img-responsive" src="{{site.base}}/media/puppies/4.jpg" alt="cuddly puppy!">

 For your success and happiness as a grad student, the cultural norms in a department can be just as important as research excellence.
-Cornell's CS department has a well-deserved reputation for preserving an open, approachable culture and for paying attention to its grad students' lives and careers.
+Cornell's CS department has a well-deserved reputation for preserving an inclusive, approachable culture and for paying attention to its grad students' lives and careers.
 Doing great research is not worth being miserable for *n* years---and at Cornell, you don't have to choose.

 ## 5. This outdoorsy puppy, who knows that Ithaca is a real-life utopia.